 A Data section is always present in a Packed Object, except in the case of a Directory Packed Object or Directory Addendum Packed Object (which encode no data elements), the case of a Data Addendum Packed Object containing only Delete operations, and the case of a Packed Object that uses No-directory compaction (see I.7.1).
 When a Data section is present, it follows the Object Info section (and the Secondary ID and Aux Format sections, if present).
 Depending on the characteristics of the encoded IDs and data strings, the Data section may include one or both of two subsections in the following order: a Known-Length Numerics subsection, and an AlphaNumerics subsection.
 The following paragraphs provide detailed descriptions of each of these Data Section subsections.
-If all of the subsections of the Data section are utilized in a Packed Object, then the layout of the Data section is as shown in Table I-9.
+If all of the subsections of the Data section are utilised in a Packed Object, then the layout of the Data section is as shown in the table below.

-Table I-10 Maximum Structure of a Packed Objects Data section
+Table I-8 Maximum Structure of a Packed Objects Data section

-Known-Length Numeric subsection AlphaNumeric subsection A/N Header Bits Binary Data Segments 1 st KLN Binary 2 nd KLN Binary Last KLN Binary Non- Num Base Bit(s) Prefix Bit, Prefix Run(s) Suffix Bit, Suffix Run(s) Char Map Ext'd.
+Known-Length Numeric AlphaNumeric subsection subsection A/N Header Bits Binary Data Segments st (LN Sinary 2 nd KLN Binary Last KLN Binary Non- Num Base Bit(s) Prefix Bit, Prefix Run(s) Suffix Bit, Suffix Run(s) Char Map Ext'd.
 Num Binary Ext'd Non- Num Binary Base 10 Binary Non- Num Binary

-I.8.1 Known-length-Numerics subsection of the Data Section
+I.8.1 Known-length-Numerics subsection of the data section